DinoChiesa/Apigee-Java-SAML-Decoder/README.md

 version of a SAML assertion, `ValidateSAMLAssertion` will not be able to handle it.

 But some systems produce SAML assertions in encoded form.
+Actually compressed-then-encoded.
 The encoded assertion is produced by a multi-step process like this:

 1. generate the XML form of the signed SAML assertion
-2. (optionally) compress the XML text into a bytestream
+2. (optionally) compress (via [DEFLATE](https://datatracker.ietf.org/doc/html/rfc1951)) the XML text into a bytestream
 3. base64-encode that bytestream into a String
 4. url-encode that resulting String

-Often this SAML Assertion is encoded for use as a header or form parameter in an HTTP request.
-It's often named `SAMLResponse`.
+Often this SAML Assertion is encoded for use as a header, form parameter, or query parameter in an HTTP message.
+The parameter is often named `SAMLResponse` if it's a response, and `SAMLRequest` if it's a request.

-This callout provides a way to reverse steps 4, 3, and 2 of that process, to produce an XML version of the assertion that `ValidateSAMLAssertion` can handle.
+This callout provides a way to reverse steps 4, 3, and (optionally) 2 of the encoding process, to produce an XML version of the assertion that `ValidateSAMLAssertion` can handle.

 ## LICENSE